CowboyLva/ebiomes/README.txt

 Made cooking recipes with buckets have the cookable item be placed on top, instead of right Added dyes to flowers - Credit to Skivling
 Added sands with debris
+Reworked reregistration so it only affects snowy grassland without touching other mods.

 1.4.1